asaikali/sample-api-accelerator/README.md

 start a local PostgreSQL easily for local development.
 It will run port 15432 and pgAdmin ui will run on port 15433.

+# Deploying to Kubernetes

+Deployment to Kubernetes is handled via the Tanzu Application Platform